Experienced E-commerce Agency for Magento/ Adobe Commerce/ Shopify/ Shopware Development

 To mitigate the impact of unused CSS on website performance, the article below will provide businesses with 6 tips to remove unused CSS and boost their website performance.

-What are unused Cascading Style Sheets (CSS)?
+What are Unused Cascading Style Sheets (CSS)?

 Unused CSS refers to the CSS code not utilized or applied to any elements of a page website but still displayed on a web page’s style sheet.
 This is an unnecessary element that doesn’t benefit a web page.
 Opposingly, it can make website performance less efficient.